What Factors Affect the Value of Your Auto Accident Claim?

 A defendant who does not appear to have any remorse after the accident, or who had been drinking prior to the accident, will not elicit a jury’s sympathy and will likely cause a jury to award a larger amount in damages.
 That said, if a defendant could afford only minimal insurance coverage and a substantial jury award would cause them to go bankrupt, or the at-fault driver was a meek older lady who made an understandable mistake, then the jury might not be willing to award a substantial sum in damages against them.

 Experienced personal injury attorneys will know how to present you and your story to the insurance carrier or jury in a persuasive and effective manner.
 Their deft use of evidence and testimony and skill as a negotiator can result in an increase in the monetary award you receive.

-For assistance after a New York motor vehicle accident, contact the dedicated and effective Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, in Kingston at 845-331-4100, or in Marlboro at 845-236-4411.
+For assistance after a New York motor vehicle accident, contact a dedicated and effective Kingston auto accident attorney of Rusk Wadlin Heppner & Martuscello, LLP for a consultation, in Kingston at 845-331-4100, or in Marlboro at 845-236-4411.